pholmes7/Preping_AD_Infrastructure_in_Azure/README.md

 <img src="https://i.imgur.com/mCho8ZR.png"
 </p>

-<p> Once you have successfully rdp'ed into the machine you should see Windows Server Manager.
+<p> Once you have successfully RDP'ed into the machine, you should see Windows Server Manager.
 While it is not pictured here, you can check by right-clicking the start menu and selecting system.
 You should see underneath Windows specification next to edition windows server 2022 Datacenter Azure edition.
-If you dont see this you have messed up somewhere.  </p>
+If you dont see this, you have messed up somewhere.  </p>

 <p> Now we will edit the firewall by right-clicking the start menu and selecting run.
 Type in wf.msc   </p>